Flat lay of grains and legumes like peas, broad beans and lentils.

 Centr Team

 Whether you’re trying to lose weight, get fit and toned or build muscle, protein is important to support your training and fitness goals – within reason.
 Protein is essential, but you don’t need to overdo it either.
 A variety of protein-rich foods, consumed at the right times and in the right amounts can help you reach your goals.
 Want to know more?
-Here are six common questions about protein, answered.
+Here are seven common questions about protein, answered.

 1. Why do I need protein?